Concerned About Chemical Leaching? I Tested the Best Non-Toxic Cookware that Won’t Flake on You – These are the Only Pans I Trust

 Many cookware products have non-stick coatings that may contain PFAS (forever chemicals).
 This makes them cheap to buy, grease-resistant, and easy to clean, but when scratched or overheated, these coatings can release harmful toxins into the air and your food, and cause major health issues.
 Expert, Dr. Bruce Jarnot (board-certified toxicologist and materials compliance expert) says, ‘To eliminate PFAS exposure risks in the kitchen, consumers should switch out their non-stick frying pans.’

 The good news is, there are some beautifully made, non-toxic alternatives.
-From restaurant-worthy stainless steel to rustic cast iron, these pieces might ask a little more of you in terms of care and technique, but they give back generously: better cooking results, durability, and, above all, peace of mind.
+From restaurant-worthy stainless steel to rustic cast iron, these pieces may require a little more care and technique, but they give back generously: better cooking results, durability, and, above all, peace of mind.

 If you can't wait to get cooking, this is the best non-toxic cookware.
 You'll find more in-depth reviews on each pan further down the page, as well as my advice on how to choose the right cookware material for your needs and lifestyle.

-This vintage-style skillet has a smooth surface.
+I love the smooth surface on this vintage-style skillet.
 Frittatas and pancakes slid out perfectly in testing.
 Made from sturdy cast iron, it’s built to last a lifetime – it just needs regular seasoning for a naturally non-stick finish.

-Made In's non-stick is by far the best ceramic pan I've tried.
-It's lightweight and fool-proof for frying eggs and delicate ingredients, but you still need to take care not chip or damage the coating.
+Best for eggs and delicate ingredients, Made In's ceramic is superior to any other brand.
+It is robust and seriously slippery, but you still need to take care not to chip or damage the coating.

 This pan is pretty and practical.
 The unique 'no-coating' Titanium design is dishwasher-safe (a huge win), and food still sizzles effortlessly on the grooved surface.
 However, it is heavy.